su77ungr/sero/README.md

 <br><br>
 <h1> Legals </h1>
 <br>
 Use this repository at your own risk.
+Refer to my person as su77ungr.
 An apple a day keeps the doctor away.
 <!---
 su77ungr/su77ungr is a special repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 Rrefer to me as su77ungr when you use my media files.